 Loan Repayment Assistance Program (LRAP) for Public Interest Lawyers

-Columbia’s Loan Repayment Assistance Program (LRAP) reduces the burden of Law School debt with the goal of making a career in public service financially possible for graduates.
+Columbia’s recently enhanced Loan Repayment Assistance Program (LRAP) reduces the burden of Law School debt with the goal of making a career in public service financially possible for graduates.

 LRAP benefits are loans, which are used to repay Law School debt.
 LRAP loans are gradually forgiven when graduates remain in public interest employment for more than three years.